vltpkg/benchmarks/README.md

 - Storage (SSD): 14 GB
 - Workflow label: `ubuntu-latest`

-We may add Mac/Windows in the future but it will likely exponentially increase the already slow run time of the suite (**~20min**).
+We may add Mac/Windows in the future but it will likely exponentially increase the already slow run time of the suite (**~40min**).

 ## Overview

 The benchmarks measure:
+- Per-package installation times
-- Project installation times (cold and warm cache)
+- Total Project installation times
-- Task execution performance
+- Run script execution performance
 - Standard deviation of results

-### Project Types
+### Project Types (fixtures)
 - Next.js
 - Astro
 - Svelte